 That should do it.
 I removed 2 kernels and freed up (as indicated above) over 60,000 inodes.
 I was then able to successfully update Ubuntu with no further issues.

-I’m just a normal guy who likes beating up on stage 4 brain cancer repeatedly.
+I’m just a normal sysadmin type guy who likes cybersecurity a lot.